edterbak/NodeRed_Heishamon_control/README.md

 [2023-04-22] v22.25 beta (experimental).
 Changes:
 - [Fix] - If you have installed v22.24, please update as soon as possible.
 1 dumb error caused mqtt commands to be sent every 10 seconds.

+[2023-05-02] v22.26 beta (experimental).
+Changes:
+- [Fix] - Solar chart not being populated.
+- [Enhancement] - Dashboard on multiple devices are now in sync.
+Menu configuration is instant over all devices.
+- [Enhancement] - Added a note to the Hardware Information section to clarify stuff when the model says 'unknown'.

 ********

 <img src="https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/banners/acknowledgments.png" width="500">